phrazzld/ward/README.md

 - Automated code review before each commit
 - Logs warnings and failures with correlation IDs
 - Post-commit updating of log entries with actual commit hashes
-- Analysis tool for reviewing warnings and failures
+- Structured log for warnings and failures

 ## Installation